 - Never, EVER judge other moms.
 Mom shaming is the worst and hurts everyone, so just don't do it.

 - Lastly, it's okay to feel overwhelmed.
 Being a new mom is hard.
 Take a deep breath and know that it will get better.
+Find a mom podcast that will help you feel seen.

 Do you have a piece of advice you wish you would have heard as a new mom?
 Chime in and leave a comment below!